JHU-PL-Lab/odefa/README.md

   0
 ```

-This program takes a initial input as `x`.
-When `x` is positive, it takes `input` whenever it's greater than the previous one and accumulate it.
-Finally it checks the sum of them.
+This program takes an initial input as `x`.
+When `x` is positive, it takes `input` whenever it's greater than the previous one and accumulates it.
+Finally, it checks the sum of them.

 When running with this command